2023-Govtech-Geekout-GDS/documentation/docs/frontend/23-DoneWhenISaySo.md

-# 2.2 Done When I Say So
+# 2.3 Updating To Do

 > 💡 If you haven't completed Exercise 1.1, get up to speed by switching to the `checkpoint-1` branch!